Health & Wellness

 “But one thing about my mother, she never let the grass grow underneath her feet and was a person that had many talents.” said Chenelle.

-After her daughter graciously read about whom her mother was, Renee’s son Jamaal, revealed a portrait painted by Renee’s childhood friend Alcadio Laguer.
+After her daughter graciously read about whom her mother was, Renee’s son Jamaal, revealed a portrait painted by her childhood friend Alcadio Laguer.
 The life-like painting made it feel like Renee was in the room.

 Renee’s husband thanked the Director of the Neptune Township Public Library and the McMillian family for making this day a reality.

-Lupus is an autoimmune disease, which means that the body’s natural defense system (immune system) attacks its own tissues instead of attacking foreign substance like bacteria and viruses.
+Lupus is an autoimmune disease.
+This means that the body’s natural defense system (immune system) attacks its own tissues instead of attacking foreign substance like bacteria and viruses.
 This causes inflammation.
 Inflammation causes swelling, pain, and tissue damage throughout the body.
 If you develop severe lupus, you may have problems with your kidneys, heart, lungs, nervous system, or blood cells.
 Lupus is the common name for systemic lupus erythematosus, also called SLE.

-The portrait and reading on lupus and Renee Covin will hang in the library for the duration of several years in Renee’s honor.
-People can enter the library to learn more about lupus and the life and legacy Renee left behind.
+The portrait and reading on Lupus and Renee Covin will hang in the library for the duration of several years in Renee’s honor.
+People can enter the library to learn more about Lupus and the life and legacy Renee left behind.

 -